david-nossebro/blog/README.md

 []  Refactor CSS -> What to use?
 []  Refactor to use typescript?
 []  Plot blog entries to map
+    [X]  Add OpenStreetMap to new "Tracks" map
+    [X]  Plot blog entries with location to map
+    []  Fix zoom and location for map
+    []  Add support for "fullscreen" map
-    []  Add OpenStreetMap to new "Follow my tracks" map []  Plot blog entries with location to map
+    []  Add map to blog entries with a location
+    []  Add support for "flight picture" layer
-    []  Add link from plot to blog (Header and Date?)
+    []  Add support for adding plot to map in netlify cms (if possible through a widget?)
-    []  Add link from blog to plot
-    []  If two plots are closer than 100 meter, show two entries on same plot.
+    []  If two plots are close to each other, they can be merged under the same plot []  Add support for plotting routes
-[]  Investigate support for scheduled publishing
+    []  Add support for multiple plot types (e.g. Camp, View, Bath etc, idea is to have something pretty generic) []  Investigate support for scheduled publishing
 []  Add English and Swedish support (https://www.gatsbyjs.org/blog/2017-10-17-building-i18n-with-gatsby/) []  Find domain name (check if free on social media as well)